agforero/FTFramework/README.md

-# FORTRAN Testing Framework
+# Fortran Testing Framework
-### A framework to help test FORTRAN compilers.
+### A framework to help test Fortran compilers.
 Written by Agustin Forero for Argonne National Laboratory.

 #### Click [here](https://youtu.be/iNEwXP_pYqg) to watch my seminar on this project!